learn-co-curriculum/intro-to-tdd-rspec-and-learn/README.md

 end
 ```

 Let's break this code down.

+**How your test loads your program:**

+The first line of the test:

+`require_relative '../current_age_for_birth_year.rb`

-The first line of the test, `require_relative '../current_age_for_birth_year.rb`, loads the code from our actual program file so that we can use all the code in that file in our test.
+loads the code from our actual program file so that we can use all the code in that file in our test.
 That line connects our test to our actual program.

+**The `describe` method in Rspec:**

-The next line: `describe "current_age_for_birth_year method" do` is the RSpec language and can basically be ignored for now beyond the actual semantics and meaning.
+The next line:

+`describe "current_age_for_birth_year method" do`

+is the RSpec language and can basically be ignored for now beyond the actual semantics and meaning.
 We are simply saying, via valid ruby, that this test describes the `current_age_for_birth_year` method.

 The only things that are required in this line of code are the `describe` RSpec method and the ruby `do` keyword, the rest of this line is entirely arbitrary and of our own design.
 After all `"current_age_for_birth_year method"`, is a String of data and could not possibly matter to Ruby because it is not interpreted, it's just data.

 When we write tests we use the `describe` RSpec method and strings to describe what we are testing.
 This code is entirely for you, the programmer, and has very little meaning to RSpec or Ruby.

+**The `it` method in Rspec:**

 After describing the subject of our test, the method `current_age_for_birth_year`, we use the RSpec method `it` to state an expectation or behavior of that method.

-`it "returns the age of a person based on their year of birth" do` is very similar to the `describe` line. `it` is an RSpec method, `do` is a ruby keyword, and `"returns the age of a person based on the year of birth"` is a Ruby string that has no meaning to the code and is only there to provide you, the programmer, with a description of what behavior we're currently testing.
+`it "returns the age of a person based on their year of birth" do` is very similar to the `describe` line.

+`it` is an RSpec method

+`do` is a ruby keyword

+`"returns the age of a person based on the year of birth"` is a Ruby string that has no meaning to the code and is only there to provide you, the programmer, with a description of what behavior we're currently testing.

+**Testing our method:**

 The next three lines are our actual test code and the most important part of the `spec/current_age_for_birth_year_spec.rb` file.
-It is within this block of code, until the proceeding `end` keyword which closes the block of code begun by the `it` RSpec method, that we actually test our code.
+It is within this block of code––between `it` and `end`––that we test the functionality of our method.

-To actually test our code, we need to use the method that this test relies on, that this test is designed to exercise.
-So the first real line of code in our test is: `age_of_person = current_age_for_birth_year(1984)`.
+In order to actually test our code, we need to use the method that this test relies on, that this test is designed to exercise.
+So the first real line of code in our test is:

+`age_of_person = current_age_for_birth_year(1984)`

 What we're doing here is calling a method, `current_age_for_birth_year(1984)`, the very method we're supposed to define and implement, passing it a known argument, `1984`, and assigning the return value of the method to a variable called `age_of_person`.

 What do you think the value of `age_of_person` should be if the method `current_age_for_birth_year` is called with `1984` as the argument?

 The next line of code poses that exact question with an expected outcome.
-Using lots of `RSpec` methods and syntax, we say, quite colloquially: `expect(age_of_person).to eq(31)`.
+Using lots of `RSpec` methods and syntax, we say, quite colloquially:

+`expect(age_of_person).to eq(31)`

 What this line of code means is that we `expect` the value of the variable `age_of_person` `to` `eq` (equal) `31`.

 That is to say, given that `age_of_person` is the return value of the method `current_age_for_birth_year(1984)`, we can expect that the variable equals 31, the age of the person born in 1984.
 That's a test.

 Our test loads our code, uses our code in the manner desired, and compares the result of our code with a known outcome so that we know our code behaves as we expected.